Active Directory Authentication Mode

 Note that this single-sign-on proxy authentication is only supported in the domain joined scenario.
 Currently no other configuration tasks are needed to be done by the administrator, a simple Active Directory join of the server where Web Filtering Proxy runs is enough.

-To configure the single-sign-on proxy authentication, you need to actually enable it in policy settings.
-This can be done in Admin UI / Your Policy.
-Click the Configure Settings menu and select the Authentication tab.
+To configure the single-sign-on proxy authentication, you need to actually enable it in proxy settings.
+This can be done in Admin UI / Proxy Settings.
+Click the Authentication node and shown on the following screenshot.

 Do not forget to Restart the Web Filtering Proxy service in order for the changes to be applied.